-7) Standards of accounting for income and expenses

-(i) Standards of accounting for revenue and expenses of the shipping operation

-The Company operates mainly liner trade and bulk shipping businesses, and we provide customers with transportation services, etc. based on charter contracts and other types of contracts (e.g., consecutive voyage charter contract, contract of affreightment, contract for carriage of individual goods, time charter contract, etc.), in which performance obligations are deemed to be fulfilled over a certain period of time.
+- business, etc., estimated future loss is recognized. - 7) Standards of accounting for income and expenses - (i) Standards of accounting for revenue and expenses of the shipping operation - The Company mainly operates liner trade, automotive, dry bulk, energy and other businesses, and we provide customers with transportation services, etc. based on charter contracts and other types of contracts (e.g., consecutive voyage charter contract, contract of affreightment, contract for carriage of individual goods, time charter contract, etc.), in which performance obligations are deemed to be fulfilled over a certain period of time.
 In respect of transportation services (excluding time charter), revenues are recognized by reasonably estimating progress in the fulfillment of performance obligations based on the number of days of voyage period.
-Certain bulk shipping businesses provided as transportation services involving normal voyage duration from the place of departure to the place of return (including unloaded voyage as part of the performance of transportation service, but excluding voyage not for performing transportation service or stand-by period), one voyage of a vessel carrying consignments of more than one customer is defined as a single performance obligation, and revenue is recognized over such a period of voyage.
+Dry bulk and energy businesses provided as transportation services involving normal voyage duration from the place of departure to the place of return (including unloaded voyage as part of the performance of transportation service, but excluding voyage not for performing transportation service or stand-by period), one voyage of a vessel carrying consignments of more than one customer is defined as a single performance obligation, and revenue is recognized over such a period of voyage.
 In the case of the time charter, since we are entitled to receive the amount of consideration directly corresponding to the customer value for the portion of completed service to date, revenue is recognized at such entitled amount.

-(ii) Standard of accounting for revenue associated with finance leases Based on a method whereby amount equivalent to interest is allocated to each fiscal year, without recording revenues

-8) Hedge accounting:
+- (ii) Standard of accounting for revenue associated with finance leases Based on a method whereby amount equivalent to interest is allocated to each fiscal year, without recording revenues - 8) Hedge accounting: